webmaster-exit-1/reboot6/README.md

 Why 40%?
 Why not 100%?
 Because I'm not a evil person.
 And this gives the Victim machine the possibilty to remove the exploit/virus.
 Like Russian Roulette (Linux), there is a 1 in 6 chance you lose.

+# This software is intended only for educational purposes.
+USE AT YOUR OWN RISK. #
+# The contributors cannot be held liable for damage or loss of data resulting from the use of this repository's code. #

 # To INSTALL the script:
 ### ALL SYSTEMS ###
 ```sh